A Ruelle dynamical zeta function for equivariant flows: The equivariant Ruelle dynamical -function

 \section{The equivariant Ruelle dynamical $\zeta$-function}

 We start by introducing the equivariant Ruelle dynamical $\zeta$-function, and state some of its basic properties.
-These include some relations to the classical Ruelle dynamical $\zeta$-function, Lemmas \ref{lem Re cpt} and \ref{lem geodesic}, Proposition \ref{prop R XM}.
+These include some relations to the classical Ruelle dynamical $\zeta$-function, Lemmas \ref{lem Rh cpt} and \ref{lem geodesic}, and Proposition \ref{prop R XM}.
 Using the equivariant version of analytic torsion from \cite{HS22a}, we state an equivariant version of the Fried conjecture as Question \ref{q Fried}.

-The proofs of two key properties of the equivariant Ruelle dynamical $\zeta$-function, Propositions \ref{prop R indep chi} and \ref{prop R XM}, are given at the end of Section \ref{sec fixed pt}.
-These involve an expression of the equivariant Ruelle dynamical $\zeta$-function in terms of the \emph{flat $g$-trace} introduced in Section \ref{sec flat g trace}, based on an equivariant version of Guillemin's trace formula, Theorem \ref{prop fixed pt gen}.
+In Section \ref{sec prop Ruelle}, we obtain some key properties of the equivariant Ruelle dynamical $\zeta$-function, including independence of the choices made in its definition.
+The proofs of these properties are based on the main result in \cite{HS25a}, an equivariant version of Guillemin's trace formula (Theorem \ref{prop fixed pt gen}).